 References

+[1] The literature on attention tends to be ‘dry’ and Year 1 psychology textbooks are a good place to start.
 The human brain has evolved to pay attention to the unusual because it has ‘mapped’ the usual sensory inputs (sound, sight etc.) in its environment as it reached adulthood.
 Much of this processing is automatic and allows us to respond quickly.
 As the novel is often dangerous, the mapping also frees up cognitive resources for when the unusual occurs.
 This is part of the reason that transformative learning is often challenging.

 error: Contact us at info@theperformancepractice.co.uk for a copiable link to this page